GUIDES

 A retail customer data platform (CDP) is software that collects data from your retail touchpoints, such as point of sale, ecommerce platform, loyalty programme, email, and in-store interactions, unifies it into individual customer profiles, and gives your marketing, service, and retail teams the tools to act on what they learn.

 The defining challenge for omnichannel retailers is fragmentation.
 Your POS knows what customers buy in-store.
 Your ecommerce platform knows what they browse and buy online.
 Your email tool knows who opens which campaigns.
 Your loyalty system knows their tier and point balance.
 Without a system that unifies those sources, every team is working from a partial picture.
+A retail CDP is the infrastructure that closes that gap.

 What makes a retail CDP different from a general-purpose CDP?